Zilleplus/zilleplus.github.io/projects/system_identification.md

 ---
 # Project System identification

-This project is related to the class of system identication(KuLeuven B. Demoor) in collaboration with Marie Valenduc.
+This project is related to the class of system identication(KuLeuven B. Demoor) and executed in collaboration with Marie Valenduc.

 The idea was to determine a model for an unknown filter by using data from the real filter.
 By sending in a certain input a certain output is obtained.
-If the input data uses all the dynamics of the model then model is implicitly expressed by the input and output.
+If the input data uses all the dynamics of the model, then the model is implicitly expressed by the data.

-Surprisingly enough it is possible to determine the models that are quiet close to the behavoir of real filter.
-Eventough the data is full of noise.
+Surprisingly enough it is possible to determine the models that are quiet close to the behavior of real filter.
+Even tough the data is full of noise.

 <center>
     <div>